**This guide is written for Angular Material version 13. For latest versions, use below links:** | Version | Link | | ---------- | ------------------------------------------------------------------ | | 13, 14 | Continue reading | | 15, 16, 17 | [Course link](/courses/m2-ng-components/m2-ng-component

 Some inner text

 ``` If you look at the output, you will get an idea how typography works: ![output after modifying typography](https://i.imgur.com/8USPRGx.png "output after modifying typography") After modifying typography, below is the content of `src/styles/typography/_config.scss`: ```scss // src/styles/typography/_config.scss @use "@angular/material" as mat; $heading-font-family: "'Work Sans', sans-serif"; $my-app-typography: mat.define-typography-config( $display-4: mat.define-typography-level(112px, $font-family: $heading-font-family), $display-3: mat.define-typography-level(56px, $font-family: $heading-font-family), $display-2: mat.define-typography-level(45px, $font-family: $heading-font-family), $display-1: mat.define-typography-level(34px, $font-family: $heading-font-family), $headline: mat.define-typography-level(24px, $font-family: $heading-font-family), $title: mat.define-typography-level(20px, $font-family: $heading-font-family), ); ``` And below is the content of `style.scss`: ```scss // src/styles.scss @use "@angular/material" as mat; @use "./styles/themes/light"; @use "./styles/typography/config" as typography; @include mat.core(typography.$my-app-typography); @include mat.core-theme(light.$my-app-light-theme); @include mat.button-theme(light.$my-app-light-theme); html, body { height: 100%; } body { margin: 0; font-family: Roboto, "Helvetica Neue", sans-serif; } ``` ### Create a dark theme Now we will add a dark theme in the application.
 Create a new file called `dark.scss` in the `styles/themes` folder with the following content: ```scss // src/styles/themes/dark.scss @use "sass:map"; @use "@angular/material" as mat; @use "../typography/config" as typography; @use "../components"; $my-app-dark-primary: mat.define-palette(mat.$blue-grey-palette); $my-app-dark-accent: mat.define-palette(mat.$amber-palette, A200, A100, A400); $my-app-dark-warn: mat.define-palette(mat.$deep-orange-palette); $my-app-dark-theme: mat.define-dark-theme( ( color: ( primary: $my-app-dark-primary, accent: $my-app-dark-accent, warn: $my-app-dark-warn, ), ) ); .dark-theme { @include mat.core-color($my-app-dark-theme); @include mat.button-color($my-app-dark-theme); } ``` Notice that we are using a class selector `.dark-theme` to render a dark theme. #### Avoiding duplicated theming styles While creating `dark-theme`, instead of `core-theme` and `button-theme`, which we used in the original theme, we are using `core-color` and `button-color`.
 The reason behind that is we only want to change colors in `dark-theme` and every other style should remain the same.
-If we use `theme` mixins, it would generate all the styles again, which are not required. #### Changes for background and font color To complete the theme setup for background and font color, we will need to add class `mat-app-background` to the `` tag in `index.html`: ```html ``` #### Lazy load dark theme For our application, `dark-theme` is an additional theme and can be loaded based on user preferences.
+If we use `theme` mixins, it would generate all the styles again, which are not required. #### Changes for background and font color To complete the theme setup for background and font color, we will need to add class `mat-app-background` to the `` tag in `index.html`: ```angular-html ``` #### Lazy load dark theme For our application, `dark-theme` is an additional theme and can be loaded based on user preferences.
 So, instead of making it part of the default application, we will lazy load it.
-Let’s make changes for that in the project’s `angular.json`: ```json "styles": [ "src/styles.scss", { "input": "src/styles/themes/dark.scss", "bundleName": "dark-theme", "inject": false } ], ``` _You can learn more about lazy loading stylesheets at: [How to exclude stylesheets from the bundle and lazy load them in Angular?](https://indepth.dev/tutorials/angular/lazy-load-stylesheets)_ To load the `dark-theme` based on user’s selection, we will simply implement a service called `style-manager.service.ts` and whenever we want to change theme, we will simply call `toggleDarkTheme` from this service: ```typescript // style-manager.service.ts import { Injectable } from '@angular/core'; @Injectable({ providedIn: 'root' }) export class StyleManager { isDark = false; toggleDarkTheme() { if (this.isDark) { this.removeStyle('dark-theme'); document.body.classList.remove('dark-theme'); this.isDark = false; } else { const href = 'dark-theme.css'; getLinkElementForKey('dark-theme').setAttribute('href', href); document.body.classList.add('dark-theme'); this.isDark = true; } } removeStyle(key: string) { const existingLinkElement = getExistingLinkElementByKey(key); if (existingLinkElement) { document.head.removeChild(existingLinkElement); } } } function getLinkElementForKey(key: string) { return getExistingLinkElementByKey(key) || createLinkElementWithKey(key); } function getExistingLinkElementByKey(key: string) { return document.head.querySelector( `link[rel="stylesheet"].${getClassNameForKey(key)}` ); } function createLinkElementWithKey(key: string) { const linkEl = document.createElement('link'); linkEl.setAttribute('rel', 'stylesheet'); linkEl.classList.add(getClassNameForKey(key)); document.head.appendChild(linkEl); return linkEl; } function getClassNameForKey(key: string) { return `style-manager-${key}`; } ``` _Above is a very opinionated approach, you can change it as per your need._ #### Output after creating a dark-theme Now, let’s utilize the above service in `app.component.ts`: ```typescript // src/app/app.component.ts import { Component } from '@angular/core'; import { StyleManager } from './shared/services/style-manager.service'; @Component({ selector: 'app-root', templateUrl: './app.component.html', styleUrls: ['./app.component.scss'], }) export class AppComponent { title = 'my-app'; isDark = this.styleManager.isDark; constructor(private styleManager: StyleManager) {} toggleDarkTheme() { this.styleManager.toggleDarkTheme(); this.isDark = !this.isDark; } } ``` Next, we will add a button to toggle dark and light themes in `app.component.html`: ```html
+Let’s make changes for that in the project’s `angular.json`: ```json "styles": [ "src/styles.scss", { "input": "src/styles/themes/dark.scss", "bundleName": "dark-theme", "inject": false } ], ``` _You can learn more about lazy loading stylesheets at: [How to exclude stylesheets from the bundle and lazy load them in Angular?](https://indepth.dev/tutorials/angular/lazy-load-stylesheets)_ To load the `dark-theme` based on user’s selection, we will simply implement a service called `style-manager.service.ts` and whenever we want to change theme, we will simply call `toggleDarkTheme` from this service: ```angular-ts // style-manager.service.ts import { Injectable } from '@angular/core'; @Injectable({ providedIn: 'root' }) export class StyleManager { isDark = false; toggleDarkTheme() { if (this.isDark) { this.removeStyle('dark-theme'); document.body.classList.remove('dark-theme'); this.isDark = false; } else { const href = 'dark-theme.css'; getLinkElementForKey('dark-theme').setAttribute('href', href); document.body.classList.add('dark-theme'); this.isDark = true; } } removeStyle(key: string) { const existingLinkElement = getExistingLinkElementByKey(key); if (existingLinkElement) { document.head.removeChild(existingLinkElement); } } } function getLinkElementForKey(key: string) { return getExistingLinkElementByKey(key) || createLinkElementWithKey(key); } function getExistingLinkElementByKey(key: string) { return document.head.querySelector( `link[rel="stylesheet"].${getClassNameForKey(key)}` ); } function createLinkElementWithKey(key: string) { const linkEl = document.createElement('link'); linkEl.setAttribute('rel', 'stylesheet'); linkEl.classList.add(getClassNameForKey(key)); document.head.appendChild(linkEl); return linkEl; } function getClassNameForKey(key: string) { return `style-manager-${key}`; } ``` _Above is a very opinionated approach, you can change it as per your need._ #### Output after creating a dark-theme Now, let’s utilize the above service in `app.component.ts`: ```angular-ts // src/app/app.component.ts import { Component } from '@angular/core'; import { StyleManager } from './shared/services/style-manager.service'; @Component({ selector: 'app-root', templateUrl: './app.component.html', styleUrls: ['./app.component.scss'], }) export class AppComponent { title = 'my-app'; isDark = this.styleManager.isDark; constructor(private styleManager: StyleManager) {} toggleDarkTheme() { this.styleManager.toggleDarkTheme(); this.isDark = !this.isDark; } } ``` Next, we will add a button to toggle dark and light themes in `app.component.html`: ```angular-html

 Angular Material Theming System: Complete Guide